anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/35-stateful-set-init.md

       name: data
     spec:
       accessModes: [ "ReadWriteOnce" ]
-      storageClassName: "standard"
       resources:
         requests:
           storage: 1Gi
 ```

-In conjunction with the previously created Services, ConfigMaps and Secrets you can intantiate the StatefulSet by applying its YAML spec:
+In conjunction with the previously created Services, ConfigMaps and Secrets you can instantiate the StatefulSet by applying its YAML spec:

     kubectl apply -f 30-stateful-set.yaml

-This will create a StatefulSet along with its `3` Pods as well as the corresponding Peristent Volume Claims.
+This will create a StatefulSet along with its `3` Pods as well as the corresponding Persistent Volume Claims.

     NAME                               READY   STATUS             RESTARTS   AGE
     postgresql-sfs-0                   1/1     Running            0          5m20s